malihe1991/part-sw-group-table-sample/README.md

       :fields="['Weight', 'Age', 'Gender','Name']"
       :items="newItems"
       :filterBy="['name', 'age']"
+      filterLabel='Filter By:' // this is by default filterPlaceholder="search..." // this is by default
       :handleFilter="filter"
       // filter is your function that passed to handleFilter function.
       // filter should have two string parameters: 1-filterFieled 2-inputValue.